 Once all the spokes are fitted in the correct position, the nipples can be tightened evenly to tension the wheel and the offset can be checked with a straight edge.

 The bearings are re-inserted into the hub and the fully tensioned wheel is checked to see it is true.
 At this stage any radial (up and down) or axial (side to side) run out is corrected by slackening some spokes and tightening others, an operation requiring great skill and patience.

 A final check of the offset is made and the wheel is examined carefully to ensure all the spoke heads are seated correctly in the hub.
 It is essential that no spoke ends are left protruding through the nipples as these may cause punctures if left uncorrected.

 It is common to see spokes protruding through the nipple, not because the wrong spoke length has been selected, but due to different rim thicknesses, incorrect dimple spacing or even inaccuracies in the hub.

-Once any protruding spokes have been ground flush with the nipple, the finished wheel is ready for the rim tape, tyre and tube.
-Tyre fitting is a specialist service and after the time, trouble and expense of finishing your new wheels, we would not recommend attempting this yourself and run the risk damaging them.
+Once any protruding spokes have been ground flush with the nipple, the finished wheel is ready for the rim tape, tube and tyre.
+Tyre fitting is a specialist service and after the time, trouble and expense of finishing your new wheels, we would not recommend attempting this yourself and running the risk damaging them.